FunThomas424242/karaf.puppet/README.md

 karaf.puppet
 ============

-Puppet Modul to install karaf, for details of module description read the [readme | ./karaf/README.md] of module.
+Puppet Modul to install karaf, for details read the module description at [Readme](./karaf/README.md).